Wave Hill: A Hidden Gem in NYC

 Wave Hill Public Garden & Cultural Center is a unique destination that will make you feel like you’ve been transported far away from the hustle and bustle of NYC, although you actually haven’t left it!

 As a native New Yorker, I’m constantly discovering new spots in the city — and Wave Hill is one of them.
 I had never even heard of this place before, but once it was on my radar, I knew I had to visit.
+The photos of this place looked so beautiful, and it did not disappoint on the sunny August day I visited.

 If you’re looking for a hidden gem in NYC, this is a great destination to check out.
 It’s the perfect place to escape the concrete jungle for a few hours and feel like you’ve been completely transported elsewhere.